Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Abstract

 \section{Abstract}

-In theatre, playwrights use the portrayal of characters to explore culturally based gender norms.
-In this paper, we develop quantitative methods to study gender depiction in the non-religious works (comedias) of Pedro Calderón de la Barca, a prolific Spanish 17th century author.
-We gather insights from a corpus of more than 100 plays by using a gender classifier and applying model explainability (attribution) methods to determine which text features are most influential in the model’s decision to classify speech as ‘male’ or ‘female’, indicating the most gendered elements of dialogue in Calderón's comedias in a human accessible manner.
-We find that female and male characters are portrayed differently and can be identified by the gender prediction model at practically useful accuracies (up to f=0.83).
-Analysis reveals semantic aspects of gender portrayal, and demonstrates that the model is even useful in providing a relatively accurate scene-by-scene prediction of cross-dressing characters.
+In theater, playwrights can use the portrayal of characters to explore culturally based gender norms.
+In this paper, we develop quantitative methods to study gender depiction in the non-religious works (\textit{comedias}) of Pedro Calderón de la Barca, a prolific Spanish 17th century author.
+We gather insights from a corpus of more than 100 plays by using a gender classifier and applying model explainability (attribution) methods to determine which text features are most influential in the model’s decision to classify speech as `male’ or `female’, indicating the most gendered elements of dialogue in Calderón's \textit{comedias} in a manner accessible to humans.
+We find that the classifier picks up the male/female distinction mostly successfully (up to f=0.83), yields semantic aspects of gender portrayal, and demonstrates that the model is useful in providing a relatively accurate scene-by-scene prediction of cross-dressing characters.